versalitas/travel_search_backend/README.md

 # TRAVEL SEARCH ENGINE

-MVP travel search engine.
+## MVP travel search engine for vueling hackaton.

-Project build with node.js, express.js, mongoose as ORM, and MongoDB as persistence.
+Project developed with node.js, express.js, mongoose as ORM, and MongoDB as persistence.

 Requirements for running the app: Node.js installed and MongoDB.
 Postman for testing endpoints with provided collection.